ksgwxfan/climate-parser/README.md

 ### Fixes and Changes
 ### New in v2.x

+##### v2.7 (ready to be uploaded)
+* Fixed `weekStats` output by making a mirror function of `checkDate`.
+After the 2.6 overhaul, for days where data was missing, it was outputting default messages from the original checkDate function.
+  * Fixed output to reflect missing data by printing an `M`; in v2.6 it only would've done this if no entry was found in `clmt`
+* Fixed 'clmtmenu()' so it will interpret custom location names with more than 1 comma in it (i.e. "Minneapolis, MN, USA")
+* Included `clmt_vars_months`, which is a 'reverse' dictionary for monthly data.
+It is the monthly parallel of the previously added 'clmt_vars_days'.
+* Included `allMonthRank`, the monthly parallel of the `allDayRank` function, to allow comparison of different months to each other
+* Included a basic `valueSearch` function.
+This allows the user to search the record for data based on specific value thresholds

 ##### v2.6
 * Eliminated `csvFileList()` (and the need thereof).
 The script now runs `clmtmenu()` automatically at the execution of the script.
 It allows the user to enter in a single number from a list of csv files, and an optional city name.